- Design & Construction

 We take these obligations very seriously and will consistently do our utmost to reduce any impacts on individuals and local communities.

-Construction traffic and local villages – will there be construction traffic like large trucks using the [key intersections such as Matakana Village or Hill Street intersection]?
-How are you going to manage this?»
+Will large trucks use key intersections such as Matakana Village or Hill Street intersection?
+How are you going to manage this?

 NX2 appreciates that current traffic issues exist in the area.
 The Construction Traffic Management Plan (CTMP), which identifies the methods for managing construction-related traffic movements, is currently being finalised.
 There are specific consent conditions which must be met to minimise the impact of construction-related traffic and ensure that local traffic will not be held up by construction activities for an unreasonable period of time.
 NX2 is working with Auckland Transport on the details of this plan to ensure that traffic is well managed and our proposals have their approval.
 At this stage we do not have the detail of specific truck movements.
 The level of construction traffic that will use key intersections is unknown at this stage because decisions need to be made as to which quarries we source aggregate and rock supplies from.
 This information will be provided in due course.